Qiskit/documentation/README.md

 1. [Node.js](https://nodejs.org/en).
 If you expect to use JavaScript in other projects, consider using [NVM](https://github.com/nvm-sh/nvm).
 Otherwise, consider using [Homebrew](https://formulae.brew.sh/formula/node) or installing [Node.js directly](https://nodejs.org/en).
 2. [IBM Cloud command line](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
 3. [Docker](https://www.docker.com).
 You must also ensure that it is running.
-   * You can alternatively use [Colima](https://github.com/abiosoft/colima) or [Rancher Desktop](https://rancherdesktop.io).
+   * You can use [Colima](https://github.com/abiosoft/colima) or [Rancher Desktop](https://rancherdesktop.io).
 When installing Rancher Desktop, choose Moby/Dockerd as the engine, rather than nerdctl.
 To ensure it's running, open up the app "Rancher Desktop".

 Set up IBM Cloud to access the Docker image: